Clayton Moore

-Clayton Moore (born Jack Carlton Moore, September 14, 1914 – December 28, 1999) was an American actor best known for playing the fictional Western character the Lone Ranger from 1949 to 1952 and 1953 to 1957 on the television series of the same name and two related films from the same producers.
+Clayton Moore (born Jack Carlton Moore, September 14, 1914 – December 28, 1999) was an American actor best known for playing the fictional Western character the Lone Ranger from September 1949 to September 1952 and then again from September 1954 to September 1957 on the television series of the same name and two related films from the same producers.

 Early life

-Born in Chicago, Illinois, on September 14, 1914, Jack Carlton Moore was the youngest of three sons of Theresa Violet (née Fisher) and Charles Sprague Moore.
+Born in Chicago, Illinois, on September 14, 1914, Jack Carlton Moore was the youngest of three sons of Theresa Violet (née Fisher, 1883–1968) and Charles Sprague Moore (1882–1944).
 Moore's father, according to the federal census of 1930, was a native of New York and supported his family in Chicago by working as a real estate broker.
 That same census also documents that a full-time maid, Amelia Hirsch, lived with the Moore family, an indication of the household's relative prosperity at the time.

-Highly athletic as a boy, "Jack" became a circus acrobat by age eight, and later in 1934, he appeared at the Century of Progress Exposition in Chicago with a trapeze act.
+Highly athletic as a boy, Jack became a circus acrobat by age eight, and later in 1934, he appeared at the Century of Progress Exposition in Chicago with a trapeze act.
 He graduated from Stephen K. Hayt Elementary School, Sullivan Junior High School, and Senn High School on the far North Side of Chicago.